 Below is a list of 7 beaches and nearby eateries which have all the ingredients for a fun, memorable nighttime bonfire in San Diego County.

 There is nothing like a bonfire on family friendly La Jolla Shores, known for its mild surf and wide sandy beach.
 You can choose from six fire pits along the shore.
 La Jolla Shores is perfect for a relaxing evening under the stars after a day of kayaking along La Jolla Cove or an invigorating paddle board or surfing lesson.

 Within a short walk from the beach, Avenida De La Playa is lined with markets, delis and restaurants offering a variety of takeout beverages and food.
-The award-winning Galaxy Cantina & Grill has delicious Mexican food like mouthwatering tacos and tasty churros perfect for a nighttime snack next to a blazing fire.
+Try some delicious bites at Sandpiper Wood Fired Grill & Oysters, a sister restaurant to nearby La Jolla Cove's famed George's at the Cove.